kotekpsotek/SvelteHyperLazy/README.md

 # SvelteHyperLazy
 Is a enhanced lazy load package desired for Svelte; Allow lazy load images and videos

+# Worth to note!
+I'm seeking a volountiers to help me in leading this project to finish.
+When you're brave, strong, remarkable programmer you can contact with me here: [Short Application](https://forms.gle/QRjhGXnq4CuDE4P48)

 ## Points for use our solution
 1. Allows to use Lazy Loading for images and videos
 2. Has option to add **base image** which should be a smaller image displaying before full version had loaded